iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_81xx_family.rst

 ********************************************
 Now that you have successfully wired your module for use, feel free to complete the :ref:`Getting Started Guide <81_getting_started>` for your module and its firmware style.

-81-08 Generation 2 Hardware Setup Walkthrough
+81-08 Generation 2 (G2) Hardware Setup Walkthrough
 ##################################################
 ..
 Unique for each module

 What's in the Box
 ********************************************
-Every Vertiq 81-XX Generation 2 module is packaged with the following
+Every Vertiq 81-XX G2 module is packaged with the following

 .. figure:: ../_static/module_pictures/81xx/gen2/81_gen2.png
         :alt: Vertiq 81-XX Family in the Box
         :height: 250

-        Vertiq 81-XX Generation 2 in the Box
+        Vertiq 81-XX G2 in the Box

-* 1 Vertiq Generation 2 81-XX module
+* 1 Vertiq G2 81-XX module

 Pinout and Connectors
 ********************************************
-The stock Vertiq 81-XX Generation 2 family does not support any connectors, and only accepts direct soldering to the exposed pads.
+The stock Vertiq 81-XX G2 family does not support any connectors, and only accepts direct soldering to the exposed pads.

 More information about your module's electrical characteristics and connections can be found in the datasheet provided :ref:`below <81_datasheets>`.